 6. American Airlines

-American Airlines flies to Hawaii with lie-flat seats from Dallas/Fort Worth (DFW), Chicago O’Hare (ORD), and Phoenix (PHX) but they don’t seem to offer lie-flat seats from Los Angeles.
-In fact, all other planes offer seats that are similar to domestic First with no amenity kits, no lie-flat seats, and American offers a very average experience.
+American Airlines flies to Hawaii with lie-flat seats from Dallas/Fort Worth (DFW), Chicago O’Hare (ORD), and Phoenix (PHX), but they don’t seem to offer lie-flat seats from Los Angeles.
+In fact, all other planes offer seats similar to domestic First with no amenity kits, no lie-flat seats, and American offers a very average experience.

-It is difficult to find out if your proposed AA has lie-flat seats.
+It isn’t easy to find out if your proposed AA has lie-flat seats.
 You can’t tell by looking at the online seat map, but if there is a 1-2-1 seat configuration, you have a good chance of the seats being lie-flat.

 7. Delta Air Lines

-Delta flys to Honolulu Hawaii from Atlanta, Minneapolis, New York-JFK, Portland, Salt Lake City (SLC), San Francisco, and Seattle.
+Delta flies to Honolulu, Hawaii from Atlanta, Minneapolis, New York-JFK, Portland, Salt Lake City (SLC), San Francisco, and Seattle.